khangpt2k6/CLION-Setup/README.md

-# CLion_Setup

-# Setting Up CLion with Docker for ROS Melodic Development
+# CLion Setting for Docker on multiple platforms

 This guide provides step-by-step instructions for setting up JetBrains CLion with Docker for ROS Melodic development environments, enabling consistent build environments and simplified deployment.